-The Finnish Embassy, located across from the Vice President's residence on Massachusetts Avenue in Washington D.C., captures the spirit of Finland.
+The Finnish Embassy is an architectural landmark on the Embassy Row.
+Located across from the Vice President's residence on Massachusetts Avenue in Washington D.C., it captures the spirit of Finland.
 Its materials are both age-old and contemporary, its design is as new as a cottage in the woods.
 It is a memory bank, a treasure chest of the essence of Finnish culture without the triteness of stereotypes.

 The architects created a multi-purpose space for both large and small receptions, for sit-down dinners and buffets, for concerts and art exhibitions.
 The building is equipped with perfect acoustics, needed when recording music performances, and state-of- the-art audiovisual facilities for showing movies, and connecting with Finland live on video conferences.